 Successfully pursuing mesothelioma claims requires documented proof of employment at Philadelphia Naval Shipyard and asbestos exposure during employment.
 Multiple documentation sources provide this evidence.

 Employment records represent the foundation of all mesothelioma claims.
 Philadelphia Naval Shipyard employment records maintained by the Navy and subsequent employers document employment dates, positions, and departments.
-These records prove occupational asbestos exposure.
+These records prove occupational toxic exposure.
 Many naval employment records remain archived and accessible through Freedom of Information Act requests.

 Medical records documenting mesothelioma diagnosis are essential.
 Pathology reports, CT scans, biopsy results, and physician statements establish mesothelioma diagnosis.
 Oncologists and pulmonologists provide expert medical testimony regarding asbestos causation.
 Medical evidence links occupational exposure to current disease.